 “Nevertheless I tell you the truth: it is to your advantage that I go away, for if I do not go away, the Counselor will not come to you; but if I go, I will send him to you.
 And when he comes, he will convince the world of sin and of righteousness and of judgment; of sin, because they do not believe in me; of righteousness, because I go to the Father, and you will see me no more; of judgment, because the ruler of this world is judged.
 I have yet many things to say to you, but you cannot bear them now.
 When the Spirit of truth comes, he will guide you into all the truth; for he will not speak on his own authority, but whatever he hears he will speak, and he will declare to you the things that are to come.
 He will glorify me, for he will take what is mine and declare it to you.
 All that the Father has is mine; therefore I said that he will take what is mine and declare it to you.”
 (John 16:7-15)

 The Holy Spirit is also called Spirit of Christ (Romans 8:9), Spirit of the Son (Galatians 4:6), and Spirit of Jesus (Acts 16:7).
-Other titles include Spirit of Truth, Spirit of the Promise, Spirit of Adoption, Spirit of Christ, Spirit of God, Comforter and Paraclete.
+Other titles include Comforter, Paraclete, Spirit of God, Spirit of Truth, Spirit of Adoption and Spirit of the Promise.

 The Catholic Church affirms three dogmas of the Holy Spirit: